AbheekG/filter/README.md

 Comparing Bayesian Filtering Techniques
 ======================

+The code for Nao robot is available at: https://github.com/AbheekG/nao

 ##### Compile & Run
 The source code is inside "src" directory.
 To compile, go inside "src" and make.
 ~~~